petherin/architecturalkatas/hotdiggetydog/readme.md

 * Mobile app (possibly React Native) - user authorisation
 * Authorisation service - for user authentication and token generation
 * Inventory service - tracking inventory
+* Social media service - post to Facebook, X/Twitter.
+Would need to be a page in the app to compose and send posts which the social media service would post
 * Database - for inventory (and users with their roles?)
 * Transaction service - to talk to SumUp
 * SumUp (third party payment service)